venkatarajasekhar/cgicpp/README.md

 Basic C++ CGI CMS

-This project was a bad idea. \n
+This project was a bad idea, was interesting however.

-Was an interesting however.